seal/go-kimbell/posts/re-write-1000.md

 Code that had left my mind, and a framework that hurt my brain...

 The obvious solution to me ?
-Yet *another* re-write,but with the aim for it to be my last complete re-write.
+Yet *another* re-write, but with the aim for it to be my last.

 ## The Minimalist Approach